 1 core: A single modern CPU core, properly used, is quite powerful on its own.

-8 cores: We’re currently using Amazon hi1.4xlarge and i2.4xlarge SSD-based servers, each of which has 8 cores (16 with hyperthreading).
+8 cores: We’re currently using AWS SSD-based servers, each of which has 8 cores (16 with hyperthreading).
 Normally, these cores are busy handling background operations, as mentioned above.
 When a user performs a search, we pause all background operations, freeing all 8 cores for the search.
 The search usually completes in a fraction of a second, after which background work resumes.
 (A governor ensures that a flurry of searches won’t starve important background work.)

 16 cores: For reliability, we organize our servers into master / slave groups.
 Each master has one SSD-based slave, and one EBS-based slave.
 If a master server fails, the SSD-based slave can immediately take its place.
 Almost all of the time, the master and slave are both healthy, meaning that each data block is available for searching on two different servers.
 (The EBS slave has minimal CPU, so we don’t consider it here.)
 We assign half of each search to the slave, meaning that we have a total of 16 CPU cores to use.

 Many cores: In the near future, we’ll be spreading data across servers in such a way that all of our servers can participate in every non-trivial query.
 In this way, every core we own comes into play.
-When combined with high per-core search performance, we expect to achieve aggregate search performance of 100GB/second and beyond, scaling as we grow [EDIT: we are now reaching speeds up to 1TB/sec; see note at the end of this post].
+When combined with high per-core search performance, we expect to achieve aggregate search performance of 100GB/second and beyond, scaling as we grow.

 Simple is reliable.

 Another benefit of a simple, brute-force solution is that the performance it provides is fairly consistent.
 Brute force tends to not be overly sensitive to details of the task and data set.
 (I guess that’s why they call it “brute”.)